twosixlabs/armory/docs/exporting_data.md

 ### Exporting/Viewing Data Interactively
 If you are running Armory with the `--interactive` flag, you can interactively view and/or save off data examples.
 Please see [docker.md](docker.md#interactive-use) for instructions on how to run Armory interactively.
-Once you've attached to the container, please see the following code snippet for an example of how to view and/or save off data examples:
+Once you've attached to the container, please see the following code snippets for an example of how to view and/or save off data examples:

+First, we'll simply load our scenario config and evaluate on one batch of data:
 ```commandline
 >>> from armory import scenarios
 >>> s = scenarios.get("/armory/tmp/2022-03-18T163008.249437/interactive-config.json").load()  # load cifar10 config